EOSINOPHILIC ESOPHAGITIS TREATMENT

 Eosinophilic esophagitis is considered a chronic relapsing disease, meaning that most people will require ongoing treatment to control their symptoms.
-Allergy & Asthma Consultants specializes in effective Eosinophilic esophagitis treatment.
+Allergy & Asthma Consultants specializes in effective Eosinophilic esophagitis diagnosis of causes and treatment.

-Eosinophilic Esophagitis (EoE) is a chronic allergic/immune condition recently recognized that involves inflammation or swelling of the esophagus, caused by large numbers of white blood cells in the tissue of the esophagus.
+Eosinophilic Esophagitis (EoE) is a chronic allergic/immune condition recently recognized that involves inflammation or swelling of the esophagus, caused by large numbers of a type of white blood cell, the eosinophil, in the tissue of the esophagus.

 - Infants and toddlers may refuse their food or may not be growing properly.